TechSecCTF/z3_splash_class/README.md

 ## Exercise: Sudoku

-Let's get warmed up with a relatively easy example — Sudoku
+Let's get warmed up with a relatively easy example — Sudoku.

 Sudoku is just a system of equations, and it's simple for Z3 to solve.